 Whenever you are capturing a point feature, you can use the ProSurvey 1000 laser range-finder to record an offset to the feature.
-You can record an offset to a line, area or quickmark feature only when you have pressed the offset entry form for that feature.
+You can record an offset to a line, area or quickmark feature only when you have pressed the OFFSET soft key to pop up the offset entry form for that feature.